Improving Object-centric Learning with Query Optimization: Abstract

 \section{Abstract}

 The ability to decompose complex natural scenes into meaningful object-centric abstractions lies at the core of human perception and reasoning.
 In the recent culmination of unsupervised object-centric learning, the \sa module has played an important role with its simple yet effective design and fostered many powerful variants.
 These methods, however, have been exceedingly difficult to train without supervision and are ambiguous in the notion of object, especially for complex natural scenes.
-In this paper, we propose to address these issues by (1) initializing \sa modules with learnable queries and (2) optimizing the model with bi-level optimization.
-With simple code adjustments on the vanilla \sa, our model, \model, achieves \sota results on both synthetic and complex real-world datasets in unsupervised image segmentation and reconstruction, outperforming previous baselines by a large margin ($\sim$10\%).
+In this paper, we propose to address these issues by investigating the potential of learnable queries as initializations for \sa learning, uniting it with efforts from existing attempts on improving \sa learning with bi-level optimization.
+With simple code adjustments on \sa, our model, \model, achieves \sota results on 3 challenging synthetic and 7 complex real-world datasets in unsupervised image segmentation and reconstruction, outperforming previous baselines by a large margin.
 We provide thorough ablative studies to validate the necessity and effectiveness of our design.
-Additionally, our model exhibits excellent potential for concept binding and zero-shot learning.
-We hope our effort could provide a single home for the design and learning of slot-based models and pave the way for more challenging tasks in object-centric learning.
-Our implementation is made publicly available at~ {\url{https://github.com/YuLiu-LY/BO-QSA}}.
+Additionally, our model exhibits great potential for concept binding and zero-shot learning.
+Our work is made publicly available at \url{https://bo-qsa.github.io}.